MakeSchool-Tutorials/Habitual-Swift4/P06-Adding-a-Collection-View/content.md

 title: Creating A Habit
 slug: creating-habits-habitual
 ---
+TODO: NEED TO ADD THE NAVIGATION FROM TABLE VIEW HOME TO THE ADDHABBITVC AND PUT IT IN ITS OWN NAV CONTROLLER

 Our app so far looks to have many of the barebones components that we need to atleast show our habits.
 However, how can we show off our habits without creating them first?
 Lets do that now!

 # Outline